 In my opinion, the classical chain punch is most effective as a “second technique”, used better after you have hit or compromised your opponent’s structure and defence.

-Of course, we also practice the classical straight-line chain punch but have a more extended view of its application.
-In our training, it can be a combination of any punch, not necessary straight punches.
+We practice the classical straight-line chain punch with a more extended view of its application.
+It can be a combination of any punch, not necessary straight punches.
 For example, whipping, bouncing or spring punch.

 For more information about our punching methods at Chu Sau Lei Wing Chun, see link below and this video from my teacher, Sifu Alan Orr.